Strong Dynamic Flow

 This style is particularly good if you enjoy something different in every class and it can help to engage the mind more.
 Music can be a big part of Vinyasa Yoga matching the pace and adding an upbeat atmosphere to the practice.

-Yin Yoga is a style of Yoga that works on stretching the connective tissue of the body.
+Yin Yoga is a style of Yoga that works on gently stretching the connective tissue of the body with minimal muscular effort.
 It is a passive form of Yoga with most of the poses held whilst on the floor and perhaps held for longer periods of time.
 Within this practice creates the opportunity for deep relaxation and self exploration.

 Hatha Restorative Yoga